List of defunct and relocated National Hockey League teams

 The Original Six era ended when the NHL expanded twofold in 1967.
 Two teams from the expansion—the California Golden Seals and the Minnesota North Stars—relocated to other cities.
-The Golden Seals moved to Cleveland after nine seasons in the San Francisco Bay Area to become the Cleveland Barons; this was the first time in four decades the NHL approved a franchise relocation.
+The Golden Seals moved after nine seasons in Oakland to become the Cleveland Barons; this was the first time in four decades the NHL approved a franchise relocation.
 Two years later, after failed overtures towards merging with the Washington Capitals and the Vancouver Canucks, the Barons merged with the North Stars.
 The Barons are the only NHL team to merge operations with another one.
 The North Stars relocated to Dallas in 1993 to become the Stars.